Donn F. Eisele: NASA career

 Eisele was part of NASA's third group of astronauts, selected in October 1963.
 In early 1966, Eisele was quietly selected as pilot for the Apollo 1 crew, along with Command Pilot Virgil I. "Gus" Grissom and Senior Pilot Ed White.
 But after dislocating his shoulder twice during training in January 1966, Eisele was replaced by Roger B. Chaffee.
 After corrective surgery on January 27, Eisele was named to the crew for the second crewed Apollo flight, with Command Pilot Walter "Wally" Schirra and Pilot Walter Cunningham.
 At this time, Eisele was promoted to the Senior Pilot position.

 In December 1966, Apollo 2 was canceled on the grounds that it would be an unnecessary repeat of Apollo 1, and Schirra, Eisele, and Cunningham became the backups to Grissom's crew.
 But after Grissom, White, and Chaffee were killed in the Apollo 1 spacecraft fire of January 27, 1967, Schirra, Eisele, and Cunningham were named to fly the first crewed Apollo mission instead.
 It would ultimately be called Apollo 7.

 As the launch date approached, Eisele's participation was at risk; he was having an extramarital affair with a woman who would later become his second wife.
 Astronaut Office Chief Deke Slayton had warned the crew that they were all "expendable", and that any extramarital affairs must not become public.

 Eisele remained on the crew, and on October 11, 1968, Apollo 7 was launched on an 11-day mission—the first crewed flight test of the third generation United States spacecraft.
 By this time, the Senior Pilot title was changed to Command Module Pilot.
 Together with spacecraft commander Schirra and Lunar Module Pilot Cunningham, Eisele performed simulated transposition and docking maneuvers with the upper stage of their Saturn IB launch vehicle, and acted as navigator, taking star sightings and aligning the spacecraft's guidance and navigation platform.
 The crew completed eight successful test firing maneuvers of the service module's propulsion engine.
 They also tested the performance of all spacecraft systems and broadcast the first live televised coverage of crew activities.

-Apollo 7 was placed in an Earth-orbit with an apogee of 153.5 nmi and perigee of 122.6 nmi.
+Apollo 7 was placed in a geocentric orbit with an apogee of 153.5 nmi and perigee of 122.6 nmi.
 The 260-hour, 4.5 million mile (7.25 Gm; 7.25 million km) shakedown flight was successfully concluded on October 22, 1968, with splashdown occurring in the Atlantic, 8 miles (15 km) from the carrier USS Essex and only 0.3 mi from the predicted target.
 Eisele logged 260 hours in space.

 Eisele served as backup Command Module Pilot for the 1969 Apollo 10 flight.
-Eisele resigned from the Astronaut Office in 1970 and became technical assistant for manned spaceflight at the NASA Langley Research Center, a position he occupied until retiring from both NASA and the Air Force in 1972.
+Eisele resigned from the Astronaut Office in 1970 and became technical assistant for crewed spaceflight at the NASA Langley Research Center, a position he occupied until retiring from both NASA and the Air Force in 1972.